hull/hull-connectors/packages/connectors/hull-hubspot/assets/readme.md

 ### Fetching HubSpot Companies into Hull

 HubSpot Companies are not handled by default.
-This must be enabled in the Connector Settings under the **Fetch accounts?** toggle.
+This must be enabled in the Connector Settings under the **Fetch accounts** toggle.

 You must select what account-level identifier to map into.
 This is `domain` by default.